Canzova/first-angular-project/Notes/Generating Random Number.md

 > “Generate a random number between 0 and 1, scale it to the array length, and round it down to pick a random array index.”

+## Why to use signal over Change Detection

+Change detection = “Scan the entire app every time anything happens.”
+Signals = “Only update the exact thing that changed.”

 ---